khadijaludhi/timed-math-challenge/README.md

 # Timed Math Challenge

 ## Introduction
+As a first-year student studying mathematics at university, I am passionate about understanding the intricate relationship between math and technology.
 The Timed Math Challenge is a Python-based arithmetic quiz game.
-The user is prompted to solve a series of random arithmetic problems within a time frame.
+The user is prompted to solve a series of random arithmetic problems.
 The program calculates the time taken by the user to solve all problems and provides feedback at the end.

 This project was an exciting journey into building interactive applications using Python and understanding the nuances of user input and programmatic responses.